Introduction

 Channel Priority

-Amplitude gives you a command line tool called amac (Amplitude Audio Compressor).
-It allows to compress an audio sample with a high-quality ADPCM compression, and can optionally convert the sample rate.
+• amac: (Amplitude Audio Compressor) allows you to compress an audio sample with a high-quality ADPCM compression, and can optionally convert the sample rate.
 It’s highly recommended to use amac when releasing a project running Amplitude.